California governor says mass gatherings unlikely through summer

-California's governor said on Tuesday that "mass gatherings" of hundreds or thousands of people would likely be banned at least through the summer as the state plots reopening its economy and ultimately recovering from the coronavirus pandemic.

-Governor Gavin Newsom told a news conference from the state capital in Sacramento that the likelihood of allowing such events appeared "negligible."
+Mass gatherings of hundreds or thousands of people will likely be banned in California at least through summer, as the state plots reopening its economy and recovering from the coronavirus pandemic, Governor Gavin Newsom said Tuesday.
+Incremental steps to loosen stay-at-home orders could begin after "a few weeks" of evidence that the rates of infection and hospitalization from COVID-19, the respiratory disease caused by the novel coronavirus, are decreasing, Newsom told a news conference in the state capital, Sacramento.

+He warned that socialization in the most-populous U.S. state would look very different for a long time even after the rules are eased.
+"You may have dinner where the waiter is wearing gloves and maybe a face mask, where menus may be disposable, where your temperature is checked as you walk into the restaurant."

+School start times may be staggered so children are not crowded together, and lunch and physical education periods may also change.
+Restaurants will likely have fewer tables - and forget about big celebrations for Memorial Day and the Fourth of July.
+"The prospect of mass gatherings," Newsom said, "is negligible at best."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)